 Then last year at Basanthi’s Christmas party she served the Christmas fruitcake she had been raving about.
 I have to say it was the best fruitcake I have ever tasted!
 In fact, the cake just disappeared before our eyes, as everyone at the party couldn’t get enough of it!

-With the holidays upon us, I asked Basanthi for the recipe for this deliciously decadent fruitcake.
-Here is the link from allrecipes.com Christmas Fruitcake.
+With the holidays upon us, I asked Basanthi for the recipe and here is the link from allrecipes.com Christmas Fruitcake.
 The author of the recipe Karen Uffelman describes her version of Christmas fruitcake in this way.

 Make this cake now for a super moist and delicious fruitcake that will be ready by Christmas time 🎄🎅.